Execution Checklist

 A strategic roadmap elevates CS from a support function to a growth driver with clear, measurable business objectives.

-- Share customer health data with other teams — create a shared dashboard or Slack channel 1–2 weeks
+- Share customer health data with other teams: create a shared dashboard or Slack channel 1–2 weeks

 Transparent health data breaks down silos and enables Sales, Product, and Support to act on customer signals proactively.

-Run Proactive / Operationalized
+Run Predictive / Operationalized

 - Build predictive models for churn and expansion 2–3 months